freakynit/nodejs-beyond-leetcode/README.md

 Follow-up question:
 1. Suppose instead of masking byte-by-byte, you want to optimize the process by applying the mask in 32-bit chunks.
 How would you do that?
 2. This implementation should properly handle trailing bytes if the data length is not a multiple of 4.

+---

+### Handling Uncaught Exceptions in Async Code

+In a Node.js application, uncaught exceptions in synchronous code can crash the process, but async code behaves differently.
+Explain how Node.js handles unhandled promise rejections, and provide a code example showing how to implement a global handler that logs errors without crashing the server.

+---

+### Graceful Shutdown in Node.js with In-Flight Requests

+When running a Node.js server (using Express maybe), how would you implement a graceful shutdown so that:

+1. New requests stop being accepted once a shutdown signal (SIGTERM) is received.
+2. Existing in-flight requests are allowed to finish.
+3. Any open database or message queue connections are properly closed.

+Provide a minimal code example to demonstrate the implementation for this.

+---

+### Caching Strategies for Dynamic Routes

+In an Express app with dynamic routes (e.g., /user/:id), you want to cache responses to reduce database load, but only for frequently accessed IDs.
+How would you implement an in-memory cache, with TTL expiration, a few eviction policies and cache invalidation on updates.